ArkEcosystem/AIPs/AIPS/aip-1.md

 This document was derived heavily from Bitcoin's BIP-0001 and BIP-0002.
 In many places text was simply copied and modified.
 Previous authors are not responsible for its use in the Ark Improvement Process, and should not be bothered with technical questions specific to Ark or the AIP process.
 Please direct all comments to the AIP editors or the Ark official slack.

 # Changelog
+- 01 Feb 2019 - Clarifying role of SCIC Ark Ecosystem
-31 Jan 2019 - Adding new numbering rules and Address Header to AIP proposals.
+- 31 Jan 2019 - Adding new numbering rules and Address Header to AIP proposals.
-11 Jan 2019 - Added initial version, forked from BIP-0001 BIPS proposals.
+- 11 Jan 2019 - Added initial version, forked from BIP-0001 BIPS proposals.